By Michael Lanza

 Yosemite’s Best Backpacking Trips

-Read more about this hike in my blog post “Where to Backpack First Time in Yosemite,” and find much more detailed information on how to pull it off, including variations of this route and insider tips in getting a permit for it, in my e-guide “The Best First Backpacking Trip in Yosemite.”
+Read more about this hike in my blog post “Where to Backpack First Time in Yosemite,” and find much more detailed information on how to plan this trip, including variations of this route and insider tips in getting a permit for it, in my e-book “The Best First Backpacking Trip in Yosemite.”

 I can help you plan any trip you read about at my blog—and I know the tricks for getting a Yosemite wilderness permit.
 Click here to learn more.